JUMP TO CONTENT

 • A proactive attitude

-Why become an assembly technician at Atlassian Williams Racing?
+Why become an assembly technician at Atlassian Williams F1 Team?

 Working as an assembly technician here means you’re part of something historic.
 From the chance to make real impact in an iconic team to working in an innovative and supportive environment, this is a workplace like no other.